 Residence-based tax means that a company is not only taxed on its source income in the country where it is located, it is also taxed on its worldwide income as well.
 To be reasonable, full credit has to be given for taxes already paid in another country on a source basis when it comes to assessing that same income on a residence basis in the country where its owners are actually located.
-Despite all claims to the contrary, this is not technically difficult and rarely results in double taxation: tax is simply paid at the highest rate applying anywhere in the income stream.
+Despite all claims to the contrary, this is not technically difficult in most cases and rarely results in double taxation: tax is simply paid at the highest rate applying anywhere in the income stream, and it is that which is objected to.
 This way the anomaly that might otherwise exist between receiving income personally and also through a company is reduced as far as is possible.

 This all suggests that a good corporate tax system: first requires that a corporation tax exists, second that it operates in the first instance on a source basis, and third, to ensure fairness, that it also operates on a residence basis to eliminate anomalies that would otherwise arise.
 And that was, in very broad outline, the corporation tax system the UK had until 2009.

 In that year everything began to change.
 Big business, exploiting EU law, put massive pressure on the UK government to change the UK corporation tax system from this comprehensive and rational basis to what is called territorial taxation.
-The hand of a now familiar figure can be seen at work in this process.
-It is that of Professor Michael Devereux.
-As his CV notes, Devereux has been a member of the government-sponsored UK Business Forum on Tax and Competitiveness since 2009, which he describes as ‘a forum for the Exchequer Secretary (in charge of tax policy) to meet senior Finance Directors from UK business’.
-He rather amusingly, in view of his close associations with big business through organisations like the European Tax Policy Forum, of which he is the research director, says, ‘I am the only independent member.’
-Previously he was a member of the HM Treasury Business–Government Forum on Tax and Globalisation, 2008–9, the HMRC Panel of International Academic Expertise on Business Tax, 2008–10, and the Business Tax Forum, 2007–10.

-What those dates make clear is that Labour began this process.
-The Labour government conceded in 2009 that dividends received from overseas subsidiaries, even if those subsidiaries were located in tax havens, need no longer be treated as taxable when paid to a parent company resident in the UK.
+Under pressure, the Labour government conceded in 2009 that dividends received from overseas subsidiaries, even if those subsidiaries were located in tax havens, need no longer be treated as taxable when paid to a parent company resident in the UK.
 Suddenly a massive loophole had appeared in UK tax law.
-If a UK company could transfer price profits into a tax haven – from its overseas subsidiaries and even from the UK itself – those profits would, when sent to the UK, avoid British tax for the first time ever, meaning that transfer pricing abuse by UK companies became, at the stroke of a Whitehall pen, one of the most profitable activities any company could undertake.
+If a UK company could transfer price profits into a tax haven – from its overseas subsidiaries and even from the UK itself – those profits would, when sent to the UK, avoid British tax for the first time ever, meaning that transfer pricing manipulation by UK companies became, at the stroke of a Whitehall pen, one of the most profitable activities any company could undertake.
 When announced in 2008 the forecast was that this exemption would cost the UK £275 million a year by the tax year 2011–12.
 There is no way of knowing if this estimate is accurate.